 The EP overall is supposed to be about going home, but not just home physically – home, in this case, is about not only the place but the time where Liel seemingly felt most comfortable and thinks of most warmly, especially where the indie music scene is concerned.

-Overall, Goodbye, I’m going home is a strong start to what I hope will be a long career for the band.
-It’s a strong EP from start to finish, and despite being only four tracks long gives listeners a decent sampling of what the group is capable of and where their inspirations lie.
+Overall, Goodbye, I’m going home is a second step in what I hope will be a long journey for Liel.
+It’s a strong EP from start to finish, and despite being only four tracks long gives listeners a decent sampling of what he is capable of and where his inspirations lie.
 If you’re a fan of what could be called classic indie, definitely give Liel’s discography a listen.